 Ending at this stopping point only created a greater desire for knowing what happens next in The Quintessential Quintuplets Season 2.
 Futaro has gone from being a stranger to friends with Itsuki, Miku, Ichika, Nino, and Yotsuba, but when it comes to moving forward the romance only Miku has acknowledged her feelings while Ichika is struggling.

 Therefore, on the romantic front, it could be argued that the anime left audiences hanging.
 The good news is that English-only fans can immediately read ahead online in the digital manga.

 Better yet, there are plenty of manga chapters currently available for creating The Quintessential Quintuplets Season 2 sooner rather than later.
 Without getting into spoilers, the ending of Volume 8 (Chapter 68) also provides a very good stopping point for the anime that also happens to give a major hint about the identity of Futaro’s future bride.

-Gotoubun no Hanayome Season 2 release date
+Gotoubun no Hanayome Season 2 release date was delayed

 The Quintessential Quintuplets Season 2 spoilers (plot summary/synopsis)